TT-392/pinetime_display_driver/README.md

 Currently the driver uses timer 3 and the first 8 PPI channels.
 I am planning to not hard code these in the future.
 This will probably mean that the way display_init() is called will change a bit at some point in the future.

+## NOTE
+The driver isn't quite done yet, and I am not the greatest programmer, so use with a bit of caution.

 ## Planned improvements
 * Make timer and PPI channels not hardcoded
 * Make it so that nrf_drv_spi.h from the nrf52 sdk isn't required anymore